cambiotraining/bacterial-genomics/materials/09-bacqc.md

 - Run the script using `bash scripts/02-run_bacqc.sh`.

-- If the script is running successfully it should start printing the progress of each job in the bacQC pipeline.
-This will take a little while to finish. <i class="fa-solid fa-mug-hot"></i>
+If the script is running successfully it should start printing the progress of each job in the bacQC pipeline.
+This will take a little while to finish.
+<i class="fa-solid fa-mug-hot"></i>
+You can continue working through the materials by using preprocessed data detailed in the following sections.

 :::{.callout-answer}